-Points of Contact | Background | Phases and Timeline | Responsibility, Liability, and Third Party Events | COVID-19 Participant Code and Conduct and Risk Assessment Form | COVID-19 Screening | Sport Specific Guidance | Individuals at High Risk | Venue Set-up | Personal Protective Equipment (PPE) | Fundraising | Medical Operations and First Aid | * School-based Programming | Travel Consideration | Medical Forms | Communicable Disease Waiver: U.S. Programs Only | Vaccines
+Points of Contact | Background | Risk Levels and Timeline | Responsibility, Liability, and Third Party Events | COVID-19 Participant Code of Conduct and Risk Assessment Form | COVID-19 Screening | Sport Specific Guidance | Individuals at High Risk | Venue Set-up | Personal Protective Equipment (PPE) | Fundraising | Medical Operations and First Aid | * School-based Programming | Travel Consideration | Medical Forms | Communicable Disease Waiver: U.S. Programs Only | Vaccines

 Points of Contact